-1. The capital improvement projects, funded by the Funds and specified in Paragraph II.A.1 of this Attachment A, for the CONTRACTOR's Site will support the CONTRACTOR in developing an emergency shelter program, which shelter program is/will be located at 3175 Airway Avenue in the City of Costa Mesa, California, 92626 (Site) and comprise 12,385 square feet in an industrial building.
-The emergency shelter will feature a total of 72 beds, 69 beds for individuals experiencing homelessness and three beds available for quarantine/isolation.
-The emergency shelter will assist participants with wrap-around services, comprehensive case management and transportation to facilitate their rehousing plan.
-Through its operations, the emergency shelter will improve housing retention and assist participants in overcoming multiple barriers to self-sufficiency.
-The emergency shelter will prioritize intake referrals from the CONTRACTOR and will coordinate with outreach within the Central SPA, including COUNTY agencies and Contracted Providers.
-Additionally, the emergency shelter supported through this Contract will work in partnership with the Orange County CoC, participate in the CES process and support the regional collaboration in Orange County.
+1. The capital improvement projects, funded by the HHAP funds and specified in Paragraph II.A.1 of this Attachment A, for Contractor's Site will support Contractor in developing an emergency shelter program, which will be located at 1941 El Camino Real in the City of Tustin, California, 92780 (Site) and comprise 16,550 square feet in an emergency shelter community with seven (7) apartment-style units.
+The Site will feature seven (7) units ranging in size from one bedroom to three bedrooms to provide emergency shelter to families with minor children experiencing homelessness in the Central Service Planning Area, allowing for a bed capacity of up to 37 participants being served at a time.
+This design will specifically support larger families, including multi-generational families, that typically cannot be accommodated by any other housing programs.
+The emergency shelter program will assist participants with wrap-around services, comprehensive case management and transportation to facilitate their rehousing plan.
+Through its operations, the emergency shelter will improve connections to permanent housing, promote longterm housing stability and retention, and assist participants in overcoming barriers to self-sufficiency.
+The emergency shelter program will prioritize intake referrals from Contractor and will coordinate with outreach within the Central Service Planning Area, including County agencies and Contracted Providers, and the CES.
+Additionally, the emergency shelter supported through this Contract will work in partnership with the Orange County CoC, participate in the CES process and support the regional collaboration in the Central Service Planning Area of Orange County.

-2. Restricted Use of CONTRACTOR's Site
+2. Restricted Use of Contractor's Site

-a.
-Except as otherwise agreed upon by the Parties, the CONTRACTOR shall control the management and operation plan for the CONTRACTOR's Site.
+- a.
+Except as otherwise agreed upon by the Parties, Contractor shall control the management and operation plan for Contractor's Site.
+Contractor shall operate the Site as a year-round emergency homeless shelter for a minimum of ten (10) years from the date of execution of the Contract and provide, at a minimum, those services as identified in Paragraph IV.A.3 of this Attachment A for the said duration, after which Contractor may use the Site for any use, in its sole and absolute discretion. - b.
+For the purposes of this Contract, Contractor's Site shall serve eligible participants.
+Eligible Participants and the target population are defined in Paragraph A.4 of this Attachment A.

-The CONTRACTOR shall operate the Site as a year-round emergency homeless shelter for a minimum of ten (10) years from the date of execution of the Contract and provide, at a minimum, those services as identified in Paragraph IV.A.3 of this Attachment A for the said duration, after which the Contractor may use the Site for any use, in its sole and absolute discretion.
+County of Orange Page 23 of 45 MA-042-22011118 Health Care Agency File No.: 2191602 c.
+Contractor has agreed to execute, properly record, and comply with requirements of the Declaration of Restrictive Covenant by and between County and Contractor (Covenant), which is attached hereto as Exhibit A and is incorporated herein by reference.
+Contractor is required to provide the County with the official conformed copy and proof of recordation of the Covenant, within thirty (30) days of the execution of this Contract.

-- b.
-For the purposes of this Contract, the CONTRACTOR's Site shall serve eligible participants.
-Eligible Participants and the target population are defined in Paragraph A.4 of this Attachment A. - c.
-The CONTRACTOR has agreed to execute, properly record, and comply with requirements of the Declaration of Restrictive Covenant by and between COUNTY and CONTRACTOR (Covenant), which is attached hereto as Exhibit A and is incorporated herein by reference.
-The CONTRACTOR is required to provide the COUNTY with the official conformed copy and proof of recordation of the Covenant, within 30 days of the execution of this Contract. - 3.
-Program and Services Summary
+3. Program and Services Summary

-Upon completion of the capital improvements, as set forth in Paragraph II.A.2.c of this Attachment A, the CONTRACTOR is responsible for independently funding and operating the Site as year-round emergency homeless shelter on a 24 hours a day, 7 days a week, 365 days a year basis, providing 72 beds of emergency shelter for individuals experiencing homelessness in the Central Service Planning Area.
-The operations of the CONTRACTOR's site as a year-round emergency shelter will incorporate best and evidenced-based practices, including Housing First, trauma-informed care and harm reduction.
+Upon completion of the capital improvements, as set forth in Paragraph II.A.2.c of this Attachment A, Contractor is responsible for independently funding and operating the Site as year-round emergency shelter program on 24 hours a day, 7 days a week, 365 days a year basis, providing seven (7) units of non-congregate emergency shelter for families experiencing homelessness in the Central Service Planning Area.
+The operations of the site as a year-round emergency shelter program will incorporate best and evidenced-based practices, including Housing First, trauma-informed care and harm reduction.

 a.
-The CONTRACTOR shall:
+Contractor shall: